Figures and Statistics for Precise Point Positioning (PPP)

 A Precise Point Positioning (PPP) is performed using the ERPs, SP3 orbits, and satellite clocks from the IGS Final/Rapid combination as well as from the individual contributing Analysis Centers.
 Clocks and RINEX observations are decimated to 5-min intervals.

-The PPP is done on a daily basis for each of the available stations defining the IGS Reference Frame (about 99 for IGb00, which was used until GPS week 1400; about 130 for IGS05 used since that time).
-For each set of AC orbits, ERPs, and clocks, a PPP solution is done in three steps.
-Step 1 involves fitting the satellite positions from the SP3 orbit files to the extended CODE (6+9) orbit model using the associated ERPs.
+The PPP is done on a daily basis for each of the available stations defining the IGS Reference Frame ( 274 stations for IGS14).
+For each set of AC orbits, ERPs, and satellite clocks, a PPP solution is done in three steps.
+Step 1 involves fitting the satellite positions from the SP3 orbit files to the extended CODE (6+9) orbit model using the associated ERPs in the ECF->Inertial transformation.
 Step 2 involves preprocessing of the clocks and RINEX observations to detect and eliminate clock jumps and cycle slips.
 Step 3 is the data reduction with iterative post-fit cleaning; outliers in the phase residuals are taken to be greater than 25 mm and outliers in the code residuals are taken to be greater than 2.5 m.
-Modelling of the tropospheric delay is done using the Niell Mapping Function (NMF) and meteorological data from a standard sea-level atmosphere.
+A-priori modeling of the tropospheric delay is done using the Global Mapping Function (GMF) and Global Pressure and Temperature (GPT) model.
+Prior to 11 April 2013, The Niell Mapping Function (NMF) and standard meteorological data were used.
 The products from each AC are processed seperately; this way the cleaning for one AC has no effect on the results for the other ACs.

-The PPP results give a measure of the consistency of each AC's clocks, orbits, and ERPs.
-Over time, the PPP analysis reveals information about the stability of the station coordinate determination and the realization of the reference frame using the IGS products.
+The PPP results give a measure of the internal consistency for each set of AC clocks, orbits, and ERPs.
+Over time, the PPP analysis also reveals information about the stability of station coordinates and the realization of a given reference frame.

 Software: